 Noise Pollution

-Operators must ensure that these operations are carried out at appropriate times and in locations that will not cause disturbance to nearby communities.
+Operators should ensure these activities are conducted at appropriate times and locations to minimise disruption to nearby communities.

 Waste Disposal